Arifa006/dns_sniffer/README.md

 ⚠️ Spoofing Alerts
 [!]
 ALERT: www.google.com returned a new IP → 23.45.67.89 (Possible Spoofing!)
 [!]
 ALERT: www.yahoo.com returned a new IP → 54.23.111.5 (Possible Spoofing!)

+SCREENSHOTS

+✅ 1.
+Running.png
+What it shows:

+The tool has been successfully launched and is actively monitoring DNS traffic.

+Why it matters:
+This proves your script is functional and correctly set up — important for beginners or recruiters who need to see that it runs without errors.

+🌐 2.
+Dns query response Alert possible spoofing.png
+What it shows:

+Real-time DNS queries

+Multiple IP responses

+Alert flagging for possible spoofing

+Why it matters:
+This is the core demonstration of your project.
+It shows the detection logic working and alerting correctly — a big highlight.

+🚨 3.
+Spoof Alert Detection.png
+What it shows:

+A close-up zoomed view of a spoof detection alert

+A clear red [!]
+ALERT: line with a suspicious IP

+Why it matters:
+This reinforces your detection result, shows precision in matching IP inconsistencies, and highlights red-flagging for spoofing.